 • To interact with your Neon database from the command line:

-First, create a new database called people on the main branch and add some sample data to it.
+First, create a new database called people on the production branch and add some sample data to it.

 1. Create the database.

 In the Neon Console, go to DatabasesNew Database.
-Make sure your main branch is selected, then create the new database called people.
+Make sure your production branch is selected, then create the new database called people.

 2. Add the schema.